rackerlabs/rackspace-how-to/content/cloud-servers/purchase-or-renew-an-ssl-certificate.md

 ### MyRackspace users

-If you are a Managed or Dedicated customer and use the MyRackspace portal, you can purchase an SSL certificate from Rackspace.
-Contact your support team or submit a ticket to start the certificate purchase process.
+If you are a Managed or Dedicated customer and use the [MyRackspace portal](https://my.rackspace.com/), you can purchase an SSL certificate from Rackspace.
+Contact your Support team or submit a ticket to start the certificate purchase process.

-When it is time to renew your certificate, Rackspace will contact you prior to the end of the validity period.
+When it is time to renew your certificate, Rackspace will contact you before the end of the validity period.

 ### Next steps